The Best Thermostats That Work With Alexa

 A C-wire, or Common wire, is generally found in newer HVAC installations and is specifically provided to get power to the thermostat.
 This is particularly useful for smart thermostats that have a higher power consumption than the older models.

 Many smart thermostats will need a C-wire to power them, so you’ll need to check if you have one so you now what your options are.
-In some cases the C-wire may be connected at one end but not at the other, or it may not be run all the way to the thermostat if it wasn’t required originally.
+In some cases, the C-wire may be connected at one end but not at the other, or it may not be run all the way to the thermostat if it wasn’t required originally.
 It’s worth checking both ends of the wiring to be sure.

-If you don’t have one it’s not a deal breaker.
+If you don’t have one, it’s not a deal breaker.
 There are thermostats that can run on batteries, or provide a power adapter that can use other wires to get voltage to the thermostat.

-Best Alexa Smart Thermostat Overall
+Best Alexa Thermostat Overall

 ecobee Smart Thermostat